-Торіс Risk Rating Summary § Risk of direct impacts on the integrity of designated and non-designated assets as well as impacts on characteristics of the setting of these assets.
-Biodiversity Likely to have significant adverse environmental effects § Potential direct impacts to seven European designated sites, and potential indirect impacts on these and other European designated sites within the SDC.
-Some of these potential impacts may be challenging to mitigate; § Potential direct and indirect impacts on SSSIs; § Likely impacts on ancient woodland, locally designated sites, priority habitats and protected species; § Opportunities to work with partners to mitigate any impacts and engage with opportunities to enhance biodiversity.
-Water Environment Potential to have significant adverse environmental effects § Potential increased risk of pollution of surface watercourses, although impacts can likely be mitigated; § Interventions located within groundwater source protection zones, and present increased risk to these and other groundwater bodies.
-Impacts likely mitigable.
+Торіс Risk Rating Summary § Risk of direct impacts on the integrity of designated and non-designated assets, as well as impacts on characteristics of the setting of these assets.
+Biodiversity Likely to have significant adverse environmental effects § Potential adverse impacts to European designated sites within the SDC.
+In most cases impacts can likely be mitigated, however A556 northwards extension may be more challenging to mitigate; § Potential direct and indirect impacts on SSSIs, notably through M18 widening and South Anston Bypass; § A556 northwards extension has the potential to directly impact a non- designated wildlife asset developed as a local wildlife trust project; § Likely impacts on ancient woodland, locally designated sites, priority habitats and protected species; § Opportunities to work with partners to mitigate any impacts and engage with opportunities to enhance biodiversity.
+Water Environment Potential to have significant adverse environmental effects § Potential increased risk of pollution of surface watercourses, although impacts can likely be mitigated; § Interventions located within groundwater source protection zones present increased risk to these and other groundwater bodies.
+Impacts likely mitigable, however schemes located within the inner protection zone (zone I, highest risk) including the A1 widening and the A556 northwards extension may be more challenging to mitigate; § Following mitigation, no increases in flood risk are anticipated.
+Impacts of new link road from the A19-M18 and the M18 J4 connection to Doncaster Sheffield Airport may be challenging to mitigate.